Mostafa-ammer/Mostafa-ammer/README.md

 ### Hi there 👋, My name is mostafa Amer
 #### I'am Machine Learning Engineer and Data Scientist

-My name is Mostafa Amer , My jop is Data Scientist,I really enjoy learning languages and different Framework like Python , I executed some projects in
-Macine Learning , Deep Learaning , Data Mining
+My name is Mostafa Amer , I am a master's student at Queen's University, specializing in data science.
+My master's degree is funded by the Digital Egypt Builders Initiative (DEBI),  My jop is Data Scientist,I really enjoy learning languages and different Framework , executed some projects in  Macine Learning , Deep Learaning , Data Mining

 Exambles of work :